Download This Sample

-- The New Testament contains 27 books in which four of the Gospels talk about the life and stories Jesus’s life.
+- The New Testament contains 27 books in which four of the Gospels talk about the life and stories Jesus.

 - Christianity is mainly practiced in North America, South, America, Europe, and parts of Asia.

-- The center of the Roman Catholic church is located in Vatican City. at the St. Peter’s Basilica.
+- The center of the Roman Catholic Church is located in Vatican City, at St. Peter’s Basilica.